esteem-boy/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Task #9: This script sets the mode of the file hello to this -rwxr-x-wx Task #10: This script sets the mode of the file hello the same as olleh’s mode Task #11: This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Task #12: This will create a script that creates a directory called my_dir with permissions 751 in the working directory.